 Associate Professors: E. Barkley Brown, M. Rowley, C. Schuler, A. Tambe

-Affiliate Professors: J. Chernela (Anthropology), T. Coletti (English), M. Collins (Comparative Literature), P. Collins (Sociology), S. Cypess (Spanish & Portuguese), S. Desai (Sociology), L. Doherty (Classics), J. Donawerth (English), E. Frederiksen (Germanic Studies), J. Freidenberg (Anthropology), G. Gullickson (History), J. Hallett (Classics), L. Kauffman (English), J. Lin (International Education Policy), S. Logan (English), S. Michel (History), M. Milkie (Sociology), C. Mossman (French & Italian), K. O'Brien (Psychology), V. Orlando (French & Italian), R. Oster (Germanic Studies), M. Paolisso (Anthropology), S. Parry-Giles (Communication), C. Peterson (English), S. Ray (English), L. Rosenthal (English), E. Scholnick (Psychology), M. Smith (English), E. Stehle (Classics), L. Steiner (Journalism), N. Stromquist (International and Comparative Education), N. Struna (American Studies), E. Toth (Communication), M. Washington (English), M. Zilfi (History)
+Affiliate Professors: J. Chernela (Anthropology), T. Coletti (English), M. Collins (Comparative Literature), P. Collins (Sociology), S. Desai (Sociology), L. Doherty (Classics), J. Donawerth (English), E. Frederiksen (Germanic Studies), J. Freidenberg (Anthropology), J. Hallett (Classics), L. Kauffman (English), J. Lin (International Education Policy), S. Logan (English), H. Mahmoudi (Bahai Chair for World Peace), S. Michel (History), M. Milkie (Sociology), C. Mossman (French & Italian), K. O'Brien (Psychology), V. Orlando (French & Italian), R. Oster (Germanic Studies), M. Paolisso (Anthropology), S. Parry-Giles (Communication), S. Ray (English), L. Rosenthal (English), E. Scholnick (Psychology), M. Smith (English), E. Stehle (Classics), L. Steiner (Journalism), N. Stromquist (International and Comparative Education), N. Struna (American Studies), E. Toth (Communication), M. Washington (English), M. Zilfi (History)

 Professors Emeriti: E. Beck (Prof Emerita), C. Moses (Prof Emerita)

-The Women's Studies major offers students a coherent but flexible program of study examining scholarship and theory on the history, status, contributions, and experiences of women in diverse cultural communities, and on the significance of gender as a social construct and as an analytical category.
-The B.A. degree prepares students for positions in a wide range of fields, for example in government and in policy, research and service organizations that focus on women's issues.
-Courses offered by this department may be found under the following acronym: WMST.
+The Department of Women’s Studies sees itself as a force for change in the world, change which leads toward intellectual freedom, social justice, and equality for all people.
+We do this by providing an outstanding education in Women’s Studies through excellent teaching, engaged mentoring, path-breaking research and scholarship, and dedicated community service.
+The Women’s Studies major offers students a coherent but flexible program of study examining scholarship and theory on the history, status, contributions, and experiences of women in diverse cultural communities, and on the significance of gender as a social construct and as an analytical category.
+The B.A. degree prepares students for a wide range of fields, for example in government and in policy, research and service organizations that focus on issues concerning women, gender, and/or sexuality.
+We seek to develop a new generation of scholars and leaders who, with us, will work to acknowledge, understand, and critically interrogate human differences such as those of gender, race, class, sexuality, nation, ability, ethnicity, and religion.
+To achieve these goals each student meets every semester with an academic advisor to plan a course of study tailored to individual interests and goals.
+Courses offered by this department may be found under the following acronyms: WMST, LGBT.

 Requirements for the Major